University of Sussex Scholarships 2026 for Indian Students: Amount and Eligibility

 University of Sussex Masters Scholarships 2026

-University of Sussex offers masters scholarships in terms of tuition fee reductions.
+The University of Sussex offers master's scholarships in terms of tuition fee reductions.
 Eligible applicants can receive up to £10,000 scholarships, depending on their chosen course.
-There is no full-ride or 100% scholarship offering from the university.
+There is no full-ride or 100% scholarship at the University of Sussex.

 University of Sussex Chancellor's International Scholarships 2026

-Chancellor's International Scholarship is a merit-based scholarship, offered to international students who take a place in any of the eligible masters courses offered by University of Sussex.
+The Chancellor's International Scholarship is a merit-based scholarship offered to international students who take a place in any of the eligible master's courses offered by the University of Sussex.
 Key details and eligibility criteria of this scholarship are given below:

 Particulars Details